 Prounounced: "Pie-Ball" (Like something you might use in a food fight)

-Thomas Pibal is an eagle scout and when he was 14 years old his scoutmaster was in an accident where he lost his right arm.
-Thomas rallied together musicians he met playing at an open mic and networking around the area for a benefit concert that raised over $11,000 for his scoutmaster's family.
+Thomas Pibal is an eagle scout and when he was fourteen years old his scoutmaster was in an accident where he lost his right arm.
+Thomas rallied together musicians from the community whom he met playing at an open mic and networking around the area for a benefit concert that raised over $11,000 for his scoutmaster's family.

 Around the time of the benefit concert, Thomas developed tendonitis in one of his thumbs from over-practice.
 It was at this time that he began studying piano with Dr. Arthur Johnson who was a professor at the nearby Lakeland University (then Lakeland College).
 Dr. Johnson forced Thomas to abandon all piano practice save one or two mind-numbing and very exacting technique exercises for a period of nine months in order to break his bad technique habits and ingrain better ones.

 Thomas was homeschooled for much of his childhood but also attended multiple public schools and graduated from a public charter school.
 After graduating from high school Thomas attended Lakeland University pursuing a degree in music.
 Thomas graduated from Lakeland College (Now Lakeland University) on May 4th, 2014 with a bachelor of fine arts degree with an emphasis on vocal performance and pedagogy.

 As of this writing, Thomas is 27 years old.
 Thomas’ daughter Eleanor was born in 2017.
 Thomas lives in Sheboygan, WI where he spends any time not spent making music on raising and educating her.

 for downloadable google doc click here: long bio